 Hawai‘i State Economics Challenge

-The HCEE hosts the Hawai’i State Economics Challenge every year for high school students.
-The Challenge is part of the National Economics Challenge and is the premier economics competition in Hawai‘i—running continuously since 2001.
-The Challenge tests students' knowledge of microeconomics, macroeconomics, international economics, and current events.
-All high school students in an economics course throughout the State are able to participate—with neighbor island schools able to compete online.
+The Challenge tests students’ knowledge of microeconomics, macroeconomics, international economics, and current economic events.
+High school students enrolled in an economics course anywhere in the state may participate, with neighbor island schools able to compete online.
 There are no registration fees or participation limits.

 🏆 Winners of each division become the Hawai‘i State Champions and move on to the National Semifinals.
 Teachers may enter as many teams as they wish in both divisions.